Aryo15/Proxima/docs/faq.rst

 FAQ - Frequently Asked Questions
 ================================

-Here we try to answer some common questions and pitfalls about FlaskBB.
+Here we try to answer some common questions and pitfalls about Ekaayam.

 * Why do I get a ``AttributeError: 'NullTranslations' object has no attribute 'add'`` exception?